List of National Historic Landmarks in Massachusetts

-The Commonwealth of Massachusetts has a total of 191 National Historic Landmarks (NHLs) within its borders.
+The Commonwealth of Massachusetts has a total of 192 National Historic Landmarks (NHLs) within its borders.
 This is the second highest statewide total in the United States after New York, which has more than 250.
 Of the Massachusetts NHLs, 57 are in the state capital of Boston, and are listed separately.
 Ten of the remaining 134 designations were made when the NHL program was formally inaugurated on October 9, 1960; the most recent were in 2021.
 Cambridge is the city with the most NHLs outside Boston (at 19), and Middlesex County is home to 43 NHLs (again outside the 58 from Boston, which comprise all but two of the NHLs in Suffolk County).
 Every county in the state has at least one NHL (Franklin County has exactly one, the Old Deerfield Historic District).

 The state's NHLs were chosen for a diversity of reasons.
 Some of the nation's oldest surviving structures are included: a number of 17th-century houses are listed, including the Fairbanks House (late 1630s) of Dedham, which is the oldest timber-frame house in the nation.
-The Old Ship Church (1681) of Hingham is the nation's oldest church still used for religious purposes, and Cole's Hill in Plymouth was used in 1620 has a burial ground for the Plymouth Colony.
+The Old Ship Church (1681) of Hingham is the nation's oldest church still used for religious purposes, and Cole's Hill in Plymouth was used in 1620 as a burial ground for the Plymouth Colony.
 The Nauset Archeological District documents early contact between Europeans and Native Americans, and the Old Deerfield Historic District encompasses a well-preserved colonial frontier village.